Man of the Year (2006 film): Release

-Universal Pictures released Man of the Year theatrically on October 13, 2006.
-It grossed $37.3 million in North America and $3.9 million in other territories for a total worldwide gross of $41.2 million.
-Universal Pictures Home Entertainment released it on DVD on February 20, 2007, where it grossed another $25.1 million in sales.
+Universal Pictures theatrically released Man of the Year on October 13, 2006.
+The film debuted at #3 at the box office in its opening weekend.
+It grossed $37.3 million in North America and $3.9 million in other territories, for a total worldwide gross of $41.2 million.

+Universal Studios Home Entertainment released it on DVD on February 20, 2007, from which it grossed another $25.1 million in sales.
 Sony Pictures Home Entertainment released it on Blu-ray on November 3, 2020.

 Reception

-Man of the Year received mostly negative reviews.
-On Rotten Tomatoes it has an approval rating of 21% based on reviews from 147 critics, with an average rating of 4.40/10.
-The site's consensus states: "Weakened by second-half attempts at thriller and romance, this presidential comedy also fails to hit any sharp political notes, resulting in a confused and unsatisfying mess."
-On Metacritic the film has a score of 39% based on reviews from 30 critics.

-Stephanie Zacharek of Salon.com wrote, "It's a comedy, a political thriller, a love story: Barry Levinson's Man of the Year tries to be all things to all people and fails on every count – a little like the generic, ineffectual politicians it's pretending to excoriate".
+Stephanie Zacharek of Salon wrote: "It's a comedy, a political thriller, a love story: Barry Levinson's Man of the Year tries to be all things to all people and fails on every count – a little like the generic, ineffectual politicians it's pretending to excoriate."

 James Berardinelli of ReelViews felt it "makes telling points and has a lot to say, but it loses its voice along with its consistency around the mid-way point".

-Josh Larsen of the Sun Publications line of newspapers asked straight out, "What is it about Robin Williams that he often appears in these wild misfires, pictures that are so full of promise yet so disastrous in execution?"
+Josh Larsen of the Sun Publications line of newspapers asked straight out: "What is it about Robin Williams that he often appears in these wild misfires, pictures that are so full of promise yet so disastrous in execution?"

 Frank Lovece of Film Journal International placed the well-regarded Levinson's challenge and failure within a larger context: "If satire is what dies on a Saturday night, then political-satire movies are what die on Fridays.
 Maybe we're used to the TV topicality of The Daily Show with Jon Stewart or Real Time with Bill Maher, whereas movies are months in the making, turning their current events into history.
 Yet successful satire needn't be topical – witness Network, Election, Dr. Strangelove – because some verities are timeless.
 Since when, after all, hasn't there been a populist saying, 'Throw the rascals out'?"

-The film debuted at #3 at the box office its opening weekend, with a theatrical gross of $12,550,000.

-The film would later be seen as prescient, with the election of TV comedians to the presidency of both Guatemala (Jimmy Morales in 2017) and Ukraine (Volodymyr Zelensky in 2019).
+The film would later be seen as prescient, with the election of TV comedians to the presidency of both Guatemala (Jimmy Morales in 2017) and Ukraine (Volodymyr Zelenskyy in 2019) and TV star Donald Trump in 2016 as well as the attempts to overturn the 2020 United States presidential election due to alleged computer fraud.